First, let's look at what a CoF transaction is and then we can look at how this relates to SCA:

 Transactions such as MITs are considered to be out of scope of the Strong Customer Authentication (SCA) mandate so are not subject to SCA.
 Where the initial payment is set up through a remote electronic channel, SCA is recommended if there is a risk of fraud but should not be necessary for subsequent payments initiated by the Merchant.
 For more information see our SCA: Out of Scope Transactions article.

-For more information about these type of transactions see section A 17 of the Gateway Integration Guide.
+For more information about these type of transactions see the Gateway Integration Guide.

 Published on 24 November 2020